Quantification and the Law of Conservation of Mass in Chemistry

 Mass and Mole

-Mass is a measure of the amount of matter in an object, while mole is a unit of measurement that represents a specific quantity of particles (atoms, molecules, or ions).
-The mole is defined as the amount of substance that contains the same number of elementary entities (atoms, molecules, or ions) as there are atoms in exactly 12 grams of carbon-12 (12C).
+Mass measures the matter in an object, while the mole is a unit representing a specific quantity of particles (atoms, molecules, or ions).
+A mole is the amount of substance containing the same number of entities as there are atoms in exactly 12 grams of carbon-12 (¹²C).

 Stoichiometry